VH-Lab/NDI-matlab/docs/reference/+ndi/+epoch/+epochset/param.m.md

   See also: ndi.time.clocktype, EPOCHCLOCK

-Help for ndi.epoch.epochset.param/t0_t1 is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.epoch.epochset.param/t0_t1 is inherited from superclass ndi.epoch.epochset
 ```

 ---